ElYusubov/ElYusubov/README.md

 ### Hi friends <img src="img/wave.gif" width="30px">
 <br>
 I am Elkhan - a life long learner with a passion to build simple solutions.
-I am interested in Cloud automation solutions that empower the community.
+I am interested in Cloud architecture and automation solutions that empower the community.

 ---